 You may not hunt or discharge a firearm within 50 yards of the right-of-way of any public road, highway, or railroad with a centerfire rifle, a shotgun using slugs or shot larger than number four (4) shot or a muzzle loading rifle .40 caliber or larger.
 This law significantly impacts deer hunters.
 It is illegal to take any action to harvest a deer within the 50 yard restricted area with a weapon or shot listed above.
 The law was passed by the State Legislature to address safety issues.

-Successfully completing an approved hunter education course is mandatory for all non-supervised hunting license buyers born on or after August 1, 1977, except APOST certified law enforcement officers employed in the state, active duty U.S. Military personnel and Alabama residents who are active members of the AL National Guard.
-Alabama is one of 49 states which has a mandatory hunter education program.
+All license buyers (16 or older) born after August 1, 1977 must successfully complete an approved hunter education course.
+Exceptions include, APOST certified law enforcement officers employed in the state, active duty U.S. Military personnel and Alabama residents who are active members of the AL National Guard.

-Hunting license buyers also have the option to hunt under the “supervision required” status in lieu of passing the hunter education course.
+For those born after August 1, 1977 and have yet to complete an approved hunter education course but would still like to hunt, there is the option of purchasing a “Supervision Required” hunting license.
+This license requires the hunter to be under the direct supervision of a properly licensed adult hunter while in the field.
 Hunters under supervision MUST be under normal voice control, not to exceed 30 feet away from a properly licensed hunter 21 years of age or older.
-Under no circumstance shall the supervising person be the holder of a “supervision required” license.
+Under no circumstance shall the supervising person be the holder of a “supervision required” license

 Hunting includes pursuing, shooting, killing, capturing and trapping wild animals, wild birds, and all lesser acts, such as disturbing, harrying or worrying, or placing, setting, drawing or using any device used to take wild animals, wild birds, whether they result in taking or not, and includes every act of assistance to any person in taking or attempting to take wild animals or wild birds.